rrgmc/debefix/README.md

 comments:
   config:
     depends:
-      - posts # add a manual dependency if there is not refid linking these tables
+      - posts # add a manual dependency if there is no refid linking the tables
   rows:
     - comment_id: 1
       post_id: 1